hantsy/jakartaee-faces-sample/docs/guide.md

 </dependency>
 ```

+When compiling the source codes by Maven command line, it will be picked up by maven-compiler-plugin and generate the metadata classes for you.

-And do not forget to enable APT in your IDEs.
-It will generate the Entity metadata classes automatically.
+For most of IDEs, such as Eclipse and IDEA, you should enable APT  manually in the settings of IDEs.
+Then it will generate the entity metadata classes automatically.

 ## Initializing Sample Data